bsclifton/Clifton.CommonWeb/README.md

-# Clifton.Common
+# Clifton.CommonWeb
-Common code that gets used for every project
+Code that can be reused between web projects